 Never give up.
 The aim is to be good to yourself and not to prepare for the Olympics.
 It’s easy to picture a steady return to physical activity when choosing to undertake a life sport, such as power walking, cycling or swimming for example.

 Power walking has the advantage of being accessible to many people.
 It doesn’t require any specific equipment apart from a good pair of trainers.
 This can be quite an intense sport.
 Also, depending on your capability, you might want to alternate between walking and jogging.

 Cycling is an enjoyable sport and isn’t too hard on your body.
-Don’t be afraid to change the way you get around or to organise group trips for greater enjoyment.
+Don’t be afraid to change the way you get around or to organize group trips for greater enjoyment.
 Finally, why not get a group pass for the local swimming baths.
 Swimming helps protect your joints, tones your body and improves your ability to breathe.
 And if you have children, don’t be afraid to take them with you.
 This will give you a family sport that you share in common and means there is always someone in the group to motivate the troops!

 Go at your own pace and enjoy!
 You will soon feel like a fish in water! 😊